Victor J. Kisch

 - Elected as a Fellow in The College of Labor and Employment Lawyers, the highest recognition by colleagues in the field of labor and employment law (one of eight management-side attorneys in Oregon), 2007-present

-- Listed in Oregon Super Lawyers® (Employment and Labor), every year since inception
+- Listed in Oregon Super Lawyers® (Employment & Labor, Employment Litigation: Defense), every year since inception

 - Selected by Super Lawyers® as one of the "Top 50" lawyers in Oregon, three years